TheRealMrWicked/MagiskUtilities/README.md

 ## Usage
 ### Arguments
 ```
-    -r,  --root               Roots a boot image, file must be given as an argument.
+-r,  --root               Roots a boot image, a file must be given as an argument.

 -sd, --samsung-download   Downloads the latest firmware for a connected samsung device.

+-sr, --samsung-root       Downloads the latest firmware for a connected samsung device,
+                          patches the recovery and roots the boot image.

 -pr, --patch-recovery     Patches the recovery image of a Samsung device, to enable fastbootd.
                           NOTE: Only works with devices launched with Android 10 or higher.
-    -sr, --samsung-root       Downloads the latest firmware for a connected samsung device, patches the recovery and roots the boot image.

 -h,  --help               Displays this help message.

 -v,  --version            Displays the version information.
 ```

 ### Examples